This spot has been added by

 Other contributors You can help us keep this page up-to-date by uploading your pictures to the photo gallery, or by sending us your comments via the contact form

-How to get to Ras Um Sid snorkeling spot?
+How to get to the Ras Um Sid snorkeling spot

-Ras Um Sid, aka El Fanar Beach, is part of a series of 4 very close spots, which follow one another along the southern coast of Hadaba, the southernmost district of Sharm el-Sheikh.
+Ras Um Sid, aka El Fanar Beach, is part of a series of four very close snorkeling spots that follow one another along the southern coast of Hadaba, the southernmost district of Sharm el-Sheikh.
 This area is considered the best for snorkeling from the shore in Sharm.
-These 4 spots are, from west to east: Ras Katy, Faraana Reef, Temple Reef and Ras Um Sid.
-Due to their proximity, if you are a good swimmer you can consider exploring several spots during the same session, following the reef.
+These four spots are, from west to east: Ras Katy, Faraana Reef, Temple Reef and Ras Um Sid.
+Due to their proximity, if you are a good swimmer you could consider exploring several spots during the same session by following the reef.

-The easiest way to reach the spot is to spend the day at El Fanar Beach, a small beach resort located in the central part of the spot.
-You’ll have to pay a $10 per person entrance fee, but you will enjoy the facilities of the complex (deck chairs, bar, restaurant, showers…).
+The easiest way to reach Ras Umm Sid is to spend the day at El Fanar Beach, a small beach resort located in the central part of the spot.
+You’ll have to pay an approximately $10 per person entrance fee, but you will enjoy the facilities of the resort (deck chairs, bar, restaurant, showers).
 At the end of a small pier, there is a ladder where you can easily enter the water, directly on the reef.

 Snorkeling tips to enjoy the best of Ras Um Sid marine life

 On the drop-off, the seabed is exceptional.
-In the presence of the density and variety of the underwater life here, sometimes you will not know which way to look: shoals of Red Sea bannerfish rest in the shade of the drop-off, scarcely troubled by the regal angelfish and parrotfish meandering on the reef alone.
+In the presence of the density and variety of the underwater life here, sometimes you will not know which way to look.
+The shoals of Red Sea bannerfish rest in the shade of the drop-off and are scarcely troubled by solitary regal angelfish and parrotfish meandering on the reef.

-The Red Sea clownfish is common at Ras Um Sid’s reef, sometimes at very shallow depth.
+The Red Sea clownfish is common at Ras Um Sid’s reef, sometimes at very shallow depths.

-Swim along the reef edge and, here and there, you will surely spot a triggerfish, a small group of bluecheek butterflyfish (endemic to the region) or a bluespotted grouper.
-And as you find yourself face to face with Red Sea clownfish hiding in their anemone, you may be surprised by a Maori wrasse darting in the blue.
+Swim along the reef edge and, here and there, you will spot triggerfish, a small group of bluecheek butterflyfish (endemic to the region) or a bluespotted grouper.
+The Red Sea clownfish, hiding in their anemone, are very common throughout the location, including on the shallow reef flat.

 If you choose to spend the day at El Fanar Beach, you can have a meal at the restaurant, but it is not allowed to take a picnic with you.
 On the public beach, there are two mid-category restaurants above the beach, offering a spectacular view on the reef (Sadiki Café and Farsha Café).

-A few luxury hotels have opened close to the area, particularly the Renaissance Sharm el-Sheikh Golden View Beach Resort, adjacent to El Fanar Beach.
+A few luxury hotels are available in the area, particularly the Renaissance Sharm el-Sheikh Golden View Beach Resort, adjacent to El Fanar Beach.

 • Level required Beginner